 6. Emails & newsletters

 Email marketing is one of the most efficient ways to communicate with your audience.
-Email helps with distributing content directly to your audience, including blog posts, videos, infographics, and links to sales pages.
+Email helps with distributing content directly to your audience, including blog posts, videos, infographics, and links to sales pages or QR codes.

 Short or long, newsletters help you inform, educate, and nurture leads.
 They are an intrinsic part of content marketing strategies, helping you reach goals and gather important insights about clients that can inform all your marketing efforts.